revloc02/dndMarkdown/colver-5e-homebrew.md

 #### Initiative Dice

-The d20 is no longer used to roll for initiative.
+The d20 is no longer generally used to roll for initiative.

 ##### PC Initiative